 It is believed that Diwali is Lakshmi’s birthday and that she roams the earth on this day.
 For this reason, Hindus light candles outside of their homes and open their doors and windows to invite her in.

-The fables and stories told for Diwali similarly vary regionally, however, all of them emphasis the importance of internal exploration, the light of goodness that is found within each of us, and the victory of good over evil.
+The fables and stories told for Diwali similarly vary regionally, however, all of them emphasize the importance of internal exploration, the light of goodness that is found within each of us, and the victory of good over evil.
 The most prevalent Diwali story centers around Lord Rama, who was the son of the King of Ayodhya and is the main character in the great Hindu epic Ramayana.
-It is said that after being wrongly sent into exile to live amongst demons for 14 years, that Rama, his wife Sita, and brother Lakshmana defeated the all powerful demon god Ravana and retuned victoriously.
+It is said that after being wrongly sent into exile to live amongst demons for 14 years, that Rama, his wife Sita, and brother Lakshmana defeated the all-powerful demon god Ravana and returned victoriously.
 Upon their arrival, the people of Ayodhya placed oil lamps outside of their homes as a way to light their path.
-Once they did return, Rama was proclaimed as King.
+Once they did return, Rama was proclaimed King.

 The Significance of Diwali:

 For Hindus of all denominations, Diwali serves as an important reminder to honor the goodness that is found within.
 By committing one’s self to spiritual practice and focusing on the light inside of our hearts, Hindus believe that we can move closer toward the one divine reality.
 Diwali also reminds us to act upon the karmic truths of knowledge over ignorance, compassion over hate, and goodness over evil.

 To exemplify the importance of Diwali in greater detail, we can look at a speech that Mahatma Gandhi gave on Diwali in 1947.
 After discussing the previously mentioned battle between Rama and Ravana, the immortal Indian leader told the audience: